elastisys/ck8s-cluster/README.md

 The domain can be changed by seting the terraform variable `aws_dns_zone_id` to an id of another hosted zone in aws route53.

-The values should be replaces with the elastic IP once thats working correctly.
-Obs the `ECK_DOMAIN` could now be replaced to a terraform output instead.

 ## Kubernetes resources

 Lastly, create all of the Kubernetes resources in the clusters.